To combat the “out of sight, out of mind” mentality, remote teams need to work differently to increase that sense of team and improve communication.

 - SHOW UP EARLY TO MEETINGS.
 Spending social time together via video—even just for a few minutes before or after meetings—is remarkably effective for building camaraderie.

 - SCHEDULE UNSTRUCTURED TIME.
 You can schedule a 30 minute get together time where you can talk to your team about anything but work.
 Many teams also share virtual coffee or after-work drinks, play games together, even host a regular Trivia Night.
-There are also online tools like Prelude and VirtualIcebreakers.com that can help you get to know each other and build trust.
+There are also online tools like VirtualIcebreakers.com that can help you get to know each other and build trust.

 Podcast production by Podcast Monster